Distributed Information-based Source Seeking: Experiments

 First, notice that the straight-line algorithm fails to converge to the source, as shown in Fig. \ref{fig:gostraightline_II}.
 We suspect the reason is sensors cluster together quickly as they move to the (same) estimated location and cannot provide sufficiently rich, diverse measurements for a reasonable estimation.
 Consequently, the estimate gradually deviates from the source location, as do the sensors.
 On the other hand, if taking a trajectory that improves the Fisher information, the sensors cover the space more thoroughly, resulting in a stable decrease in the estimation error and the final success of reaching the source, as shown in Figure~\ref{fig:gradientdescenttraj_II}.

 Comparing Fig. \ref{fig:gradientdescenttraj_II} and \ref{fig:hillclimbing_II}, note that sensors using our algorithm first spread out to estimate the source location better and then converge to the source, whereas sensors doing field climbing maintain a tight formation while steadily approaching the source.
-Since we use constant rather than diminishing step sizes for \ref{fig:hillclimbing_II}, the virtual robots do not stop completely near the source and perform a looping behavior.
-Although our algorithm and the field climbing algorithm \cite{moore_source_2010} are both successful with a stationary source, our algorithm converges faster consistently over repetitive trials, as is shown later in Section \ref{section:sensor-swarms}.
+Since we use constant rather than diminishing step sizes for Fig. \ref{fig:hillclimbing_II}, the virtual robots do not stop completely near the source and perform a looping behavior.
+Although our algorithm and the field climbing algorithm \cite{moore_source_2010} are both successful with a stationary source, our algorithm consistently converges faster over repetitive trials, as is shown later in Section \ref{section:sensor-swarms}.

-\textbf{\textit{Moving Source}} In this set of experiments, all parameters are kept the same as the stationary case, except the source moves in a circular motion with constant speed.
+\textbf{\textit{Moving Source: }} In this set of experiments, all parameters are kept the same as the stationary case, except that now the source moves in a circular motion with constant speed.
 See Figures \ref{fig:gradientdescenttraj_III}, \ref{fig:hillclimbing_III}, \ref{fig:gostraightline_III}.
 Note the straight-line algorithm again leads to a sensor formation that causes the estimation to deviate from the actual source location.
 Both our algorithm and the field climbing algorithm\cite{moore_source_2010} successfully get close to the source.
 However, the field climbing method exhibits unnecessary irregular motion when the sensors are near the source.
 We suspect that the field climbing direction becomes very sensitive to the source movement as the sensors get close to the source, which leads to such motion.
 In comparison, sensors following our algorithm trace much more stable paths.
-We later discuss more advantages of our algorithm.